libADS/docker-islandora-backend/README.md

 - a database called "fedora"
 - a user called "fedora" with password "fedora"
+- drupal filter is configured with `drupal` for db, user, password

 These values can be overriden if preferred.